Are you having trouble sending emails from your WordPress site?

 Enabling WP Mail SMTP Features

 Finally, you will be asked which email features you wish to enable.
-By default, the first three options are enabled.
-These are improved email deliverability, email error tracking, and a weekly email summary.
+By default, the first two options are enabled.
+These are improved email deliverability and email error tracking.

 Entering Your WP Mail SMTP License Key

 Finally, you need to enter your WP Mail SMTP license key.
 You were sent this key by email when you signed up for your WP Mail SMTP Pro account.

 You can also find your license key by clicking ‘View License Key, Details, and Downloads’ from the Account Page on the WP Mail SMTP website.